-The 112 credit, 32 month occupational therapy doctorate (OTD) program derives from a practice-scholar model emphasizing the integration of scholarly knowledge in professional practice.
+The 120 credit, 32 month occupational therapy doctorate (OTD) program derives from a practice-scholar model emphasizing the integration of scholarly knowledge in professional practice.
 The culminating project and attendant doctoral courses aim to facilitate the student's personal growth of reflective practice skills and lifelong learning for an extensively prepared entry into the profession of occupational therapy.
-Going beyond the generalist requirements of a masterâ€™s level program, the doctoral coursework provides the student with a deepened engagement with practice skills, innovation, occupational therapy and occupational science theory, and research thereby building a solid foundation for future leadership and advocacy within occupational therapy and the workplace.
+Going beyond the generalist requirements of a masterâ€™s level program, the doctoral coursework for WCU's Doctor of Occupational Therapy program provides the student with a deepened engagement with practice skills, innovation, occupational therapy and occupational science theory, and research thereby building a solid foundation for future leadership and advocacy within occupational therapy and the workplace.

 Learning is Doing

-We believe our students learn best through active participation.
+We believe our students pursuing OT degrees learn best through active participation.
 Ongoing experiential education is achieved through hands-on implementation of classroom theory, and through fieldwork, obtaining real-world skills in a variety of practice settings.
 Active participation advances the students’ practice and communication skills; enabling them to take on increased responsibility over the course of their fieldwork with greater confidence.

 Student-Centric Educational Environment

 When setting out to design our program, we posed a simple question: What type of educational structure will maximize OT doctoral program students' opportunity for success?

 OUR ANSWER: An integrated approach to classroom work, advanced technology and in-depth, hands-on experiential learning.

 West Coast University's OTD curriculum does not include on-line education.
 Occupational therapy, by its very nature, is hands-on and interactive so our learning environment reflects those key realities.